bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/in_operator_no_object.md

 TypeError: cannot use ‘in’ operator to search for ‘x’ in ‘y’
 ============================================================

-The JavaScript exception “right-hand side of ‘in’ should be an object” occurs when the [`in` operator](../operators/in) was used to search in strings, or in numbers, or other primitive types.
+The JavaScript exception "right-hand side of ‘in’ should be an object” occurs when the [`in` operator](../operators/in) was used to search in strings, or in numbers, or other primitive types.
 It can only be used to check if a property is in an object.

 Message
 -------